Stephen Root: Early life

-Root was born in Sarasota, Florida, the son of Leona Estelle and Rolland Clair Root, a project superintendent and site manager on major civil engineering projects throughout the United States and Mexico.
-Root has likened his childhood to that of an "Army brat", as his family frequently relocated while his father finished each construction project.
+Root was born in Sarasota, Florida, on November 17, 1951, the son of Leona Estelle and Rolland Clair Root, a project superintendent and site manager on major civil engineering projects throughout the US and Mexico.
+Root has likened his childhood to that of an Army brat, as his family frequently relocated while his father finished each construction project.

 Root graduated from Vero Beach High School in Vero Beach, Florida.
-He received his Associate of Arts degree from the University of Florida and trained in the Bachelor in Fine Arts acting program.
+He received his Associate of Arts degree from the University of Florida and trained in the Bachelor in Fine Arts (BFA) acting program.
 The university recognized him as one of its distinguished alumni in 2008.
-Subsequently he was granted his BFA after completion of his final semester based on the quality and character of his acting career, having left college to pursue Broadway in his final semester.
+Subsequently he was granted a BFA after completion of his final semester based on the quality and character of his acting career, having left college to pursue Broadway theater in his final semester.

 Career

-Root began his career on stage in 1986.
-He made his Broadway acting debut in the play So Long on Lonely Street, where he played King Vaughnum III.
+Root began his career on stage in 1980.
+He made his Broadway acting debut in the play Journey's End, playing Second Lieutenant Trotter.
 He also appeared in All My Sons as Frank Lubey, and as Jon in the 2015 play Marjorie Prime.

 Root made his feature film debut in the 1988 film Crocodile Dundee II as a DEA agent.
 That same year, he acted in the psychological horror film Monkey Shines as Dean Burbage.
-He had a brief cameo in the 1990 movie Ghost.
+He has a small role as a detective in the 1990 movie Ghost.

 Among his most recognized television roles are eccentric billionaire Jimmy James on the sitcom NewsRadio and in a recurring role on the final two seasons of The West Wing as Republican campaign consultant Bob Mayer.
-He appeared in many memorable comedy films, including as the mumbling, quirky Milton Waddams in Office Space; the mild-mannered gym rat Gordon Pibb in Dodgeball: A True Underdog Story; Suds, a drunk sportswriter, in Leatherheads; and the dimwitted principal in the 2008 Judd Apatow-produced comedy Drillbit Taylor.
+He appeared in many comedy films, particularly as the mumbling, quirky Milton Waddams in Office Space; the mild-mannered gym rat Gordon Pibb in Dodgeball: A True Underdog Story; Suds, a drunk sportswriter, in Leatherheads; and the dimwitted principal in the 2008 Judd Apatow-produced comedy Drillbit Taylor.

-Root is a favorite of the Coen brothers.
+Root is a favorite hire of the Coen brothers.
 He has appeared in O Brother, Where Art Thou?, The Ladykillers, No Country for Old Men, and The Ballad of Buster Scruggs.
 Kevin Smith wrote a role in Jersey Girl specifically for Root.

-Root reunited with Mike Judge in Idiocracy and has also portrayed NASA flight director Chris Kraft in the miniseries From the Earth to the Moon.
+Root reunited with Mike Judge in Idiocracy; he has also portrayed NASA flight director Chris Kraft in the miniseries From the Earth to the Moon.
 He took on the biographical role of Richard A. Clarke in The Path to 9/11.
 He has also had many guest appearances in television programs across several genres.
 He was Klingon Captain K'Vada in the Star Trek: The Next Generation episode "Unification" in 1991.
-In 1992, Root appeared on the TV series Night Court as Mr. Willard.
 In the 1993–1994 television season, Root appeared as a series regular as "R.O." on the Beau Bridges/Lloyd Bridges comedy/western series Harts of the West on CBS.